Nidhi15-02/A-EYE--Online-Proctoring-System-/README.md

 # User Guide
 Steps to run this on your local computer:
+- You need to have Python installed on your device to run this.
+You can download Python from [here](https://www.python.org/downloads/)

 - Make a folder in your local computer where you want to save the files